How does Parental Leave Work in Australia?

 - Meet the requirements for ‘The Work test’

-The Paid Parental leave scheme is a government funded support scheme for parents in the workforce.
-It is facilitated by Services Australia and is an assistance scheme which provides financial support to individuals caring for a newborn or an individual who has adopted a child.
-Employees who are eligible for the paid parental leave scheme can claim up to 18 weeks of paid leave, which is paid at the national minimum wage rate.
 The Australian government pays the employer and then the employer will pass on the payment to their employee.
 This is paid in the employee’s regular pay cycle and is part of their taxable income.
-Employees must use the first 12 weeks in a continuous block.
+Employees must use the first 12 weeks, and can be taken as a single block or split over continuous blocks, with a minimum of two days per week.
 They have flexibility about the remaining 4 weeks as to when and how they choose to utilise them.
 However, from the commencement of the first payment all 18 weeks must be used in 24 months.

 Myths around the parental leave scheme